About this project

 1 backer Limited (3 left of 4)

 Builder Kitar #1: Neck + interchangeable hardware only.
 No frets (fret-slotted available), no finish, no setup, no body, no electronics (4, 5, or 6 strings, 25.5", 30", or 34" scale).
 Build your own body and explore the platform.
-Shirt and plans included.Estimated delivery:Add $80 USD to ship outside the US
+Shirt and plans included.Estimated delivery:Ships anywhere in the world

 0 backers Limited (4 left of 4)

 Builder Kitar #2: neck + interchangeable hardware + basic body.
 No frets (fret-slotted available), no finish, no setup, no electronics (4, 5, or 6 strings, 25.5", 30", or 34" scale).
 Install your own hardware and electronics and explore the platform.
-Shirt and plans included.Estimated delivery:Add $150 USD to ship outside the US
+Shirt and plans included.Estimated delivery:Ships anywhere in the world

 1 backer Limited (7 left of 8)